xorpse/souffle/README.md

 ## Issues and Discussions

-Use the either the [issue list](https://github.com/souffle-lang/souffle/issues) for
+Use either the [issue list](https://github.com/souffle-lang/souffle/issues) for
  - bug reporting
  - enhancements
  - documentation